 Tennis fans, rejoice!
-The fourth and final grand slam of 2019, the US Open, is just around the corner.
-From August 26-Sept 8, New York will buzz with tennis energy.
-Aside from being the easiest slam for Americans to watch and attend, the tournament attracts a gigantic audience thanks to its festival-style atmosphere, notoriously vocal spectators and, of course, the nail-biting battles between the sport’s very best players.
+The fourth and final grand slam of 2022, the US Open, is just around the corner.
+This week, New York will buzz with tennis energy.
+Aside from being the easiest slam for Americans to watch and attend, the tournament attracts a gigantic audience thanks to its festival-style atmosphere, notoriously vocal spectators, and, of course, the nail-biting battles between the sport’s very best players.
 Here are ten facts you need to know about the US Open in the lead-up to the tournament:

 - Nearly 700,000 fans will make the journey to the Billie Jean King National Tennis Center for the Open.
 Tickets start around $70 for a ground pass and increase into the thousands for stadium seating.
 Coveted seats at the finals cost even more.

 - Arthur Ashe stadium, named after the winner of the 1968 inaugural US Open, is the largest tennis-specific stadium in the world, with seating for 23,771 people.
 That’s more than 8,000 seats bigger than any other stadium in the sport.
 It debuted in 1997 and cost $254 million to construct.